 Policies & action

 China's suite of sectoral 14th FYPs set out a range of mitigation measures to prepare the country for a post-coal transition and the country is on track to meet its energy sector targets.
-Fossil fuels continue to dominate China’s energy mix, but renewable energy deployment sets new global records each year: it remains uncertain whether the acceleration of renewables will be sufficient to meet the growth in energy demand and reduce dependence on coal at the same time.
+Fossil fuels continue to dominate China’s energy mix, but renewable energy deployment sets new global records each year.

-In the conservative scenario (CPP max), emissions plateau at a higher peak of 16.0 Gt in 2025 and remain plateaued for another three years, reflecting the absence of a clear early-peaking signal and the lack of binding emission reduction targets—though this may change with China’s anticipated new NDC.
+In the conservative scenario (CPP max), emissions plateau at a higher peak of 15.2 Gt in 2025 and remain flat through 2030, reflecting the absence of a clear early-peaking signal and ambition enhancement for the 2025–2030 period in China’s NDC 3.0.
 Renewable energy capacity continues to grow at a steady, though more moderate, pace—averaging 300 GW annually—while coal reduction progresses much more slowly than under the CPP min scenario.

-Both scenarios suggest that China risks failing to meet its domestic target of reducing carbon intensity by 18% by 2025 from the 2020 level, as highlighted also by other analyses (CREA and GEM, 2024; Myllyvirta, 2024b).
-By the end of 2024, reduction stood at just 12%, leaving a significant gap to close within a year.
+Both scenarios suggest that China risks falling short of its domestic target of reducing carbon intensity by 18% by 2025 from the 2020 level, as also highlighted by other analyses (CREA and GEM, 2024; Myllyvirta, 2024b).

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.